Culcha Candela: History

-Culcha Candela themselves put their founding on 7 July 2002 through the Band Member Johnny Strange, Itchyban and Lafrotino.
-Little by little came also Larsito, Mr. Reedoo, Don Cali and DJ Chino to the band.
-The different origin of the Member is also reflected in the music so the Band Member rap and sing in English, German, Spanish and Patois In the years after that they made numerous concerts, in 2004 the debut album Union Verdadera was released, that also came in the German Charts.
+Culcha Candela themselves set their founding on 7 July 2002 through the band members Johnny Strange, Itchyban and Lafrotino.
+They were later joined by Larsito, Mr. Reedoo, Don Cali and DJ Chino.
+The different origin of the members is also reflected in the music so the band members rap and sing in English, German, Spanish and Patois.
+In the years after that, they performed numerous concerts, in 2004 the debut album Union Verdadera was released, reaching the German Charts.

-The Band was together with Saïan Supa Crew, Gentleman and the Söhne Mannheims on Tour.

-In May 2005 a remix of Sientelo, the reggaeton hit of the Puerto Rican Speedy and the US-singer Lumidee.
-On 12 September 2005 the second album was released, with the name Next Generation that was also the reason for the first own tour.
-It resembles the first one from the Style, so it was largely embossed by reggae.
+The band toured together with Saïan Supa Crew, Gentleman and the Söhne Mannheims.
+In May 2005 they made a remix of "Siéntelo", the reggaeton hit of the Puerto Rican Speedy and the US-singer Lumidee.
+On 12 September 2005 their second album, Next Generation, was released, followed by their first tour of their own.
+Its style resembles that of the first one, with a strong reggae influence.

-On 10 August 2007 Hamma was released, the pre-single from their third album, "Culcha Candela", released on 31 August 2007.
-With the direct entry to 1st place on 24 August 2007 the band surprisingly achieved the greatest success of their career to date.
+On 10 August 2007, their single "Hamma" was released.
+The pre-single from their third album, "Culcha Candela" was released on 31 August 2007.

 In the following six weeks they were able to successfully defend first place in the single charts.
-Hamma later also got Platinum A Hamma!-Tour followed in German-speaking countries.
-The second release from the album was Ey DJ on 23 November 2007.
+"Hamma" later also went platinum A Hamma!
+Tour followed in German-speaking countries.
+The second single released from the album was Ey DJ on 23 November 2007.

 On 14 February 2008 the band represented their hometown Berlin with the song "Chica" at the Bundesvision Song Contest in the TUI Arena, in which they took seventh place.

-On 28 August 2009 their fourth studio album was released Schöne neue Welt, where they got 2011 Platinum in Germany and Gold in Switzerland.
+On 28 August 2009 their fourth studio album was released, Schöne neue Welt, which went Platinum in Germany and Gold in Switzerland in 2011.
 The album stayed in the German charts for over a year.
-In terms of style, it was based on its predecessor, there are party songs, serious songs, but also two ballads on it.
-The first single was the song of the same name, Schöne Neue Welt, which is about social, political development and environmental.

-The Second Single Monsta was released on 22 October, it achieved gold in Germany and in Switzerland even Platinum.

-The Third Single was Eiskalt which was released on 19 March 2010.
-In Summer 2010 the fourth and final single Somma im Kiez was released.
+In terms of style, it was based on its predecessor: there are party songs, serious songs, but also two ballads on it.
+The first single was the song of the same name, "Schöne Neue Welt", which is about social, political development and environmental issues.
+The second single, "Monsta", was released on 22 October.
+It went gold in Germany and in Switzerland even platinum.
+The third single was "Eiskalt", which was released on 19 March 2010.
+In summer 2010 the fourth and final single, "Somma im Kiez", was released.